BytePhoenixCoding/BlockchainTokenSniper/README.md

 - Make sure you are in the directory of the script before you run it.
 - type : python3 BSCTokenSniper.pyc

+5) Open finder, then click Applications —> Python 3.7 folder to expand it.
+There should be a file called 'Install Certificated.command', double click the file to run it.
+It will open another popup terminal window and show below command execution output text.
+Once it is complete close it and run the bot.

 ## Android
 1. Install Termux [Link](https://play.google.com/store/apps/details?id=com.termux&hl=en&gl=US)
 2. Update